lad/cdh/README.md

 #
 ```

-Entries in a cd history list can be access by their index in the list:
+Entries in a cd history list can be accessed by their index in the list:

 ```
 # cd 0